fernnbr/fernnbr/README.md

 📚 Also I'm studying Software Engineering @ École 42, in addition to my Public and Private management background

-🔍 Currently I'm exploring DevOps | A.I. for Good | Software Archtecture and working in Deeptech and CivicTech projects
+🔍 Currently I'm exploring DevOps | A.I. for Good | Software Architecture and working in Deeptech and CivicTech projects

 😄 ...
 And engaged in: CivicTech | SocialTech | DeepTech, because I believe technology should empower people, foster inclusion, and be a force for systemic change especially for those historically left on the margins